Britten–Pears Young Artist Programme

 Nurturing talent, fulfilling potential

-Continuing the legacy of Benjamin Britten, who encouraged the breaking down of boundaries between amateur and professional, Aldeburgh Music has inspired over 50 years of performances and events, involving the local community as creators, performers, and audiences.
+Continuing the legacy of Benjamin Britten, who encouraged the breaking down of boundaries between amateur and professional, Snape Maltings has inspired over 50 years of performances and events, involving the local community as creators, performers, and audiences.

 The largest provider of performance experience for young professional musicians in the UK, the Britten–Pears Young Artist Programme runs short courses that bridge the gap between music college and a successful career.

-Aldeburgh Residencies offer bespoke development opportunities to established artists.
-The Residencies enable individuals and ensembles to re-energise, create new work, study new repertoire, try out new partnerships, learn new skills and explore cross-artform possibilities.
+The Residencies offer bespoke development opportunities to established artists, they enable individuals and ensembles to re-energise, create new work, study new repertoire, try out new partnerships, learn new skills and explore cross-artform possibilities.